MedCompUnipd/FunTaxIS-lite/README.md

     - `goa`: the GOA file path.
 The file must be in GAF format.
 Without the parameter the script downloads the latest release of the Gene Ontology Annotation.
 (Optional.
 Default: GOA's latest release.)
     - `taxonomy`: the NCBI's taxonomy taxdump folder.
 Without the parameter the script downloads the latest release of the NCBI's taxonomy tree.
 (Optional.
 Default: Taxonomy's latest release.)
     - `taxon-def`: the taxonomy nodes ID list at species level and above used to define the taxonomic constraints.
 Without the parameter the script uses the taxonConstraintDef.txt file in add_files folder.
 (Optional.
 Default: use the taxonomy definition file in add_files folder.)
     - `species`: the list of species of interest.
-Without the parameter the script uses the species.txt file in add_files folder.
+The user can modify this list at will by putting the taxonomic ID from the NCBI taxonomy database of the species      and/or branches of the taxonomy tree for which constraints are to be produced.
+Without this parameter the script uses the species.txt file in add_files folder.
 (Optional.
 Default: use the species file in add_files directory.)
     - `manual-constraints`: list of specific constraints that overrule the existing constraints.
 Without the parameter the script uses the manualConstraints.txt file in add_files folder.
 (Optional.
 Default: use the manual constratins file in add_files folder.)
     - `cutoff`: the GO's frequency threshold used to define constraints.
 (Optional.
 Default: 500)
     - `debug`: if true, maintains the intermediary files.
 Allowed values are `true`, `t`, `false`, and `f`.
 (Optional.
 Default: false.)